holdencasey7/crc-busy-webscraper/README.md

 ### upload.py

 The uploading portion.
 Uses Google Drive API to upload plots created in analysis.py to a folder in Google Drive and paramiko to upload plots to an SFTP server.
 File names correspond to plot flag arguments listed above.
+Running this file as a script will initiate a nightly upload, uploading updated averages and the current date's figures.
 Authentication must be performed manually and is obvsiouly not included in the GitHub files.
 Hint: files needed for Google Drive include